 17. The International Festival of Winter Cinema Society is the administrator of the International Festival of Winter Cinema and reserves the right to amend any rules and terms at any time and for any reason.

-18. By submitting your film and/or screenplay, you acknowledge that you have read and agreed to the above terms.
+18. By submitting a film and/or screenplay, applicant acknowledges that they have read and agreed to the above terms.